1904labs/hwe-labs/week1_welcome/README.md

 To set up your environment, we are going to install:

-* Python 3.10: must be exactly this version
+* Python 3.10: must be exactly this version - [install instructions](week1_welcome/setup-windows.md#installing-python)
 * Java 1.8: must be exactly this version
 * Git Bash: version is not important - can skip this if you already have it
 * WinUtils: Windows only